Top Wineries in Healdsburg

 Seghesio Family Vineyards

-There's room for bocce courts and a picnic grove just a few blocks up Grove Street on the tree-shaded grounds of Seghesio.
+There are bocce courts and a picnic area just a few blocks up Grove Street on the shaded grounds of Seghesio.
+Founded by an Italian-American family, some of the first Sangiovese in California was planted here, and the Italian whites, reds, and Zinfandel are tops.